Deportivo Cali: 1996–1999: Return to positions of privilege

-Recent years
+Dawn of the 21st century: ups and downs

-In the start of the 21st century, the club has seen a major downfall in quality of players, quality of team and general managers, and overall results in both the domestic league and international competition.
+In the start of the 21st century, the club saw a major downfall in quality of players, quality of team and general managers, and overall results in both the domestic league and international competition.
 On 24 October 2002, players Herman Gaviria and Giovanni Córdoba were hit by lightning during a training session with the team.
 Gaviria was killed instantly, though he was not pronounced dead until arriving at Valle del Lilí Hospital, while Córdoba died three days later.
 At the time, the team was leading the 2002 Finalización and was heavily favored to win the title but was unable to recover from this event and ended in second place of its semifinal group, behind eventual champions Independiente Medellín.
-During this timeframe, Cali won its eighth domestic championship (2005 Finalización), but lost finals to underdog teams such as Deportes Tolima and Deportivo Pasto in the 2003 Finalización and 2006 Apertura tournaments, respectively.
-The championship in the second tournament of the 2005 season allowed Deportivo Cali to take part in the 2006 Copa Libertadores, in which the team failed to make it out of the group stage after only being able to collect one point out of 18.
-A poor campaign during the 2007 Finalización caused Deportivo Cali to fail to qualify for the semifinal stage of the domestic league for the first time since short tournaments began being played in Colombian football.
-Spectators say that the downfall of the 2007 season was a result of the major injury of Sergio Herrera and the departure of Martin Cardetti.
+During this timeframe, Cali won its eighth domestic championship in the 2005 Finalización tournament after beating Real Cartagena in the finals, with Hugo Rodallega as joint top scorer of the tournament, and other outstanding players such as Panamanian striker Blas Pérez and midfielder Ricardo Ciciliano, but also lost finals to underdog teams such as Deportes Tolima and Deportivo Pasto in the 2003 Finalización and 2006 Apertura tournaments, respectively.

+Performances in international competition were also mixed during this time, although they reached the round of 16 in the 2003 Copa Libertadores and the quarter-finals the following year, in the 2006 Copa Libertadores the team failed to make it out of the group stage after only being able to collect one point out of 18.
+A poor campaign during the 2007 Finalización as a result of the major injury of Sergio Herrera and the departure of Martin Cardetti caused Deportivo Cali to fail to qualify for the semifinal stage of the domestic league for the first time since short tournaments began awarding Colombian football league titles.
 Between 2006 and 2007, the club saw over three coaches, and two of them in the 2007 Finalización season alone.
 The coaches who served Deportivo Cali during this time were Pedro Sarmiento, who won the league with the team as coach in 2005 and was dismissed after losing the 2006 Apertura finals to Deportivo Pasto, Omar Labruna and Néstor Otero.